zkFold/.github/profile/README.md

 ## About

 zkFold is a company developing open-source solutions for scaling distributed ledgers.
-Our key products include
+Our key products include:
-- zkFold Symbolic: A framework for building zero-knowledge applications;
+- **zkFold Symbolic**: A framework for building zero-knowledge applications;
-- zkFold Rollup: A layer-2 scaling solution that utilizes the underlying L1 blockchain as data availability layer;
+- **zkFold Rollup**: A layer-2 scaling solution that utilizes the underlying L1 blockchain as data availability layer;
-- zkFold DLT: A layer-2 sidechain solution that has its own consensus mechanism and data availability layer.
+- **zkFold DLT**: A layer-2 sidechain solution that has its own consensus mechanism and data availability layer.

 ## Repositories